nnay29/nnay29/README.md

 I'm actively experimenting and building practical solutions.
 Here are a few notable examples:

 1.  **YannBotAI – React Chatbot with CI/CD Pipeline**
-    - Built a React-based chatbot application.
+    - Built a simple React-based chatbot application to demonstrate Containerization and CI/CD.

     *   **Technical Details:**
         *   Containerized using Docker for consistent and portable deployment.